asterics/AsTeRICS/Documentation/docs/plugins/processors/AmazonEchoControl.md

 - **hostname \[string\]:** Hostname to connect to.
 It is possible to use a hostname, an IP adress or a FQDN
 - **port \[string\]:** Port of the openHAB installation.
 Defaults: 8080 for HTTP, 8443 for HTTPS.
 Please take care of any blocking firewall.
 - **protocol:** Protocol to connect to openHAB.
 Either http or https may be used (recommended: https).
 - **lazyCertificates \[boolean\]:** If this property is set, any SSL related certificate check will be removed for the given hostname.
-This affects the hole ARE.
+This affects the whole ARE.
 - **username \[string\]:** This property is used, if the HTTP basic authentication of openHAB is used.
 Provide the username here.
 - **password \[string\]:** This property is used, if the HTTP basic authentication of openHAB is used.
 Provide the password here.